Gurk91/FiboniaApp/README.md

 # Fibonia
 An iOS app in Swift 5 to help connect freelance tutors to college students willing to hire them (currently only for UC Berkeley students)

 Built with an MVC structure using a Firebase backend, with offline support.
 Initial version completed on Friday, May 1st (contact for download).

-Final public version to be released to App store by late June–early July.
+To hit the App Store by August 2nd.

 Website under construction.
 Check out what we have so far: https://www.fibonia.com/